 Water & Ice Dispenser

-For many consumers, an icemaker is welcome feature, and its location is important.
+For many consumers, an icemaker is a welcome feature, and its location is important.
 Although refrigerator icemakers have a reputation for being finicky and needing repairs, their quality has improved in recent years.
 The best are found in the door rather than the refrigerated compartment, because that saves space and cuts down on freezing issues.
-If you use plenty of ice all the time, you no doubt would appreciate a refrigerator with dual icemakers.
-All the refrigerators we reviewed make both cubed and crushed ice.
+If you use plenty of ice all the time, you no doubt would appreciate a refrigerator with dual icemakers for both cubed and crushed.

 Warranties & Support

-Our top-rated french door refrigerators come with a diagnostic tool that makes it easier for a technician to identify any problems.
+Our favorite French door refrigerators come with a diagnostic tool that makes it easier for a technician to identify any problems.
 Some refrigerators use a fault code, while the best use a tonal signal that can be transmitted over the phone to a customer service agent.
-These diagnostic tools save time, because you can find out whether you can fix a problem yourself or if you need a technician.
+These diagnostic tools save time because you can find out whether you can fix a problem yourself or if you need a technician.
 You also have access to a user manual as well as different ways to contact the manufacturer, such as email, phone and chat.